NIXBLACK11/NIXBLACK11/README.md

 Hi there, I'm Siddharth Singh Rana👋

-I am a first year Btech student at Graphic Era ,Dehradun.
+I am a second year Btech student at Graphic Era Hill University,Dehradun.
 Apart from that I am a ethical hacker ,and love learning new languages.

 Interests: